Haggle1996/RevolutionPack/NOTES.md

 - Bow stats for new metals
 - Cave dimension mobs
-- FireTick with v16

-- ESM B:"More Spawning"=false
 - Rebalance Advanced Rocketry
 - Galacticraft scripts to separate script unzipper